DeeVine/slack-bolt-app/README.md

 <b>In progress:</b>
 - [x] validate user is in admin channel to submit slash command
+- [ ] test/double check bot will only post to channels user is a member of
 - [ ] look up way to auto add app to new channels
 - [ ] plan for how to run & maintain bot on multiple workspaces, probably need build scripts in cloud run
 - [ ] Look into possibility of deleting a message posted by the app
     - [ ] If cannot delete messages, then maybe a seperate preview/test option before sending the message
 - [ ] Look into unfurling images/links
+- [ ]  How to get notified of replies in threads to bot messages
+- [ ]  Command to retrieve list of all channels bot has been added to